Dieg0Maciel/cascadeSSRP/README.md

 # NUMERICAL SIMULATION OF SAMPLE SPACE REDUCING PROCESSES
 ## Overview
 Sample Space Reducing Processes reduce their sample space as they progress over time.
-They can be depicted by the following diagram
+We can use the following diagram to give a simple representation of them

 ## References